jackiewoodall/twb/the_way_beyond.md

   - Roberts, B. The experience of no-self.
 Shambhala, 1984.

-  - Trungpa, Chbgyam.
+  - Trungpa, Chögyam.
 Born in Tibet.
 Random House, 1985.

   - Watts, A. In my own way.
 Vintage Books, 1972.